weblab-class/minerva-news/README.md

 to do much, frequency distributions have many nice properties which we exploit to yield maximum performance.

 ### Tag Extraction
 We now discuss how to extract tags from text.
 We utilize an industrial-grade nlp library, [spacy](https://spacy.io/), to preprocess the text; from which we obtain word tokenization, parts-of-speech, and word lemmatization.
-We consider proper and improper nouns only, since verbs, adverbs, and adjectives are often used subjectively and generally can apply to anything,
+We consider proper and improper nouns only, since verbs, adverbs, and adjectives are often used subjectively and generally can apply to anything.
+We then filter out a list of noun stopwords which we gratefully obtained from https://github.com/isaacg1/words.
+From this, we choose the most frequently occurring proper nouns and nouns as tags for the article.
+Lastly, we split the compound words and convert everything to lower case so that our tag search is case-insensitive.

 ### Article Category Classification
+We categorize articles and update the categories on a daily basis via an algorithm inspired by K-means, in order to keep our categories up to date with the changing events.
+We have 7 clusters with fixed labels, and have manually tagged some 100 articles into these clusters as a starting point.
+The news articles are represented as frequency dictionaries of the lemmas of nouns and pronouns (as in the tagging algorithm).
+We thus have an embedding of all news articles into a Euclidean space.
+The categories are represented by the “centroid” of its news articles, i.e., a dictionary which, for each lemma, saves the average frequency which it occurs in its news.
+Each day, using newly scraped news on the day of, we complete 1 iteration of our categorizing algorithm, which has 2 steps.
+Step 1: Classification.
+For every new article, we classify it based on which category has a closer cosine distance to it.
+Specifically, if the news article is represented as a dictionary {k: n_k}, where k ranges through all lemmas in the news article, and a category is represented as {k: c_k}, then the distance is set as sum(n_kc_k)/sqrt(sum(n_k^2)sum(c_k^2)).
+Step 2: Re-assignment:
+For each cluster, we delete the old news in it, then reassign its value to the average of the frequency dicts of all the news it now contains.
+This will keep the categories gradually updated from day to day and keep up with the changing events.

 ### Information Clustering and Main Idea Extraction
+For generating the summaries, we have a second layer of clustering to make more specific clusters by main ideas and generate more comprehensive summaries overall.
+For this we apply K-means on each category obtained above.
+The news are again represented as frequency dictionaries of word lemma.
+However, in order to fully utilize our data, we have included verbs, adverbs and adjectives, in addition to nouns and pronouns.
+We filter these words against a list of stopwords, gratefully obtained from... to obtain the freq dict for each news.
+We have chosen to set the clusters to have an average size of 12 articles each.

 ### Summary Generation
+To generate the summary from each subcluster, we join them together as a string, and put it as an input to Google’s Pegasus-CNN_Dailymail model.
+We then make some minor changes to the output to remove excessive punctuations to obtain the summaries we display.
+Lastly, we run the tagging algorithm again on the obtained summaries, except without splitting compound proper nouns, to obtain the tags for each summary.